 We walk down my corridor, arms around each other’s waist.
 I’m not showing off, but there are several wolf whistles as we walk by open doors.
 Good manners restrict me from going into details of our first night of passion; she is still 17.
 Suffice to say, it’s much more satisfying now that she wants to ‘go all the way.’
 As a gentleman, I can say she is totally pleased.
 As she lays sleeping in my arms, Tim comes into my heart, signing a big ‘Hah.’

 In the morning, Jill, Trudie, and the 3D girls peek in on us.
 Piling in and sitting on Minehan’s bed, they’re pleased to see us wrapped up together.
 The two of us are embarrassed to be totally naked, pulling the covers up to keep us decent.
 At least the bed isn’t torn up.
-I laugh remembering the motel rooms on our Easter road trip to New York.
+I laugh remembering the motel rooms Tim and I trashed on our Easter road trip to New York.
 Everyone is excited about the football game.

 After breakfast, we all go to the boiler room to debut our new songs for the Smithies.
 It gets so crowded, we take the acoustic guitars, MOOG, and a pair of tom toms out into the Mower courtyard.
 Without beer or pot, we still draw a crowd.
 The songs go over well, especially the ‘Fight Fiercely, Fight’ ripoff of Tom Lehrer.

 During a cheerleading practice, I scouted out the sound system in the press box.
 There is no mixing board, just an amp with several open jacks.
-The stadium attendant who let me in is into rock and promises to help me set up the MOOG on Saturday.
+The stadium attendant who lets me in is into rock and promises to help me set up the MOOG on Saturday.
 He tells me that the game announcer is pretty old.
 I’ll need to convince him that I’m part of the Marching Band’s performance.
-The announcer is no fan of the Band Director, having played a recorded version of the National Anthem for years, only to be told the band was replacing him with a live performance.
+The announcer is no fan of the Band Director, having played a recorded version of the National Anthem for years, only to be told a few years ago that the band was replacing him with a live performance.
 I trust my good manners to win the old guy over.
 He has been announcing since the Civil War.